sudharssun/ifsun/README.md

 cd <directory name>
 cp ifsun /usr/local/bin
 ```
-Check the [Running the executable](Running-the-executable) section for instrucitons on how to run it.
+Check the [Running the executable](#Running-the-executable) section below for instrucitons on how to run it.

 #### Build and Execution